 Market risk is the risk of loss that may arise from changes in market factors such as interest rates, foreign exchange rates, and equity prices.
-The Company is not exposed to significant interest rate or equity price risks at April 30, 2023.
+The Company is not exposed to significant interest rate or equity price risks at July 31, 2023.

-Notes to the Financial Statements For the years ended April 30, 2023 and 2022 (Expressed in Canadian Dollars)
+Notes to the Interim Financial Statements July 31, 2023 (Expressed in Canadian Dollars) (Unaudited - Prepared by Management)